-Editor's message: An employee's continuity of service determines the employment rights to which he or she is entitled.
-While some rights do not require the employee to have worked for his or her employer for any particular length of time, other rights, particularly key employment protection rights such as the right to statutory redundancy pay and the right to claim "ordinary" unfair dismissal, depend on the employee having worked for the employer for a determined period.
+Editor's message: Your employees’ continuity of service determines the employment rights to which they are entitled.
+While some rights do not require employees to have worked for your organisation for any particular length of time, other rights, particularly key employment protection rights such as the right to statutory redundancy pay and the right to claim "ordinary" unfair dismissal, depend on them having worked for you for a determined period.

-Employers need to establish their employees' continuous service so that they can understand what their legal obligations are in relation to those employees.
-However, this is not always straightforward.
+It is advisable to establish your organisation's employees' continuous service so that you can ascertain what your legal obligations are in relation to those employees.

 Clio Springer, senior employment law editor